pikvm/pikvm/pages/cookbook.md

     # kvmd-helper-otgmsd-remount ro
     ````

-6. On PiKVM webpage, under Mass Storage select the new image and connect it in Drive Mode: Flash to the server.
+6. On PiKVM webpage, under Storage select the new image and connect it in Drive Mode: Flash to the server.

     Boot the server and select boot device like you normally would.
     E.g. in a AMI BIOS the boot device is called "Linux File-CD Gadget 0504".